Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Analytical findings

+Focusing on the argument of the hyperbolic tangent \eqref{eq:g_of_unsuper_n}, we can split it into three parts: the first one represents the amplification of the signal; the second one reflects the use of perturbed version of the retrieved pattern and not the pattern themselves; the third one is the noise linked to the presence of the other patterns.

-and $Z \sim \mathcal{N}(0,1)$ is a standard Gaussian variable. \\ Further, in the retrieval region, where $1-\q$ is vanishing, as long as $\rho \ll 1$, we can truncate the right-hand-side of \eqref{eq:n_Mgrande} into $\n (1+\rho)\sim \m$.
+Further, in the retrieval region, where $1-\q$ is vanishing, as long as $\rho \ll 1$, we can truncate the right-hand-side of \eqref{eq:n_Mgrande} into $\n (1+\rho)\sim \m$.
 This leads to significant advantages in the computation time required to get a numerical solution of the self-consistency equations.
 In fact, by using $\n(1+\rho) = \m$, in the argument of hyperbolic tangent , we get